Malta in the Eurovision Song Contest 2010

-Malta participated in the Eurovision Song Contest 2010 with the song "My Dream" written by Jason Cassar and Sunny Aquilina.
+Malta was represented at the Eurovision Song Contest 2010 with the song "My Dream" written by Jason Cassar and Sunny Aquilina.
 The song was performed by Thea Garrett.
 The Maltese entry for the 2010 contest in Oslo, Norway was selected through the national final The GO Malta Eurosong 2010, organised by the Maltese broadcaster Public Broadcasting Services (PBS).
 The competition consisted of a semi-final round and a final, held between 9 December 2009 and 20 February 2010, where "My Dream" performed by Thea Garrett eventually emerged as the winning entry after scoring the most points from a five-member jury and a public televote.

 Malta was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 25 May 2010.
 Performing during the show in position 11, "My Dream" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final on 29 May.
 It was later revealed that Malta placed twelfth out of the 17 participating countries in the semi-final with 45 points.